Eaten out of house and home

 It is more than for some, my lord; it is for all, all I have.
 He hath eaten me out of house and home; he hath put all my substance into that fat belly of his: but I will have some of it out again, or I will ride thee o' nights like the mare.

-The expression 'house and home' denoting a person's (i.e. man's) dwelling place dates back to the beginnings of the language and is used in many contexts.
+The expression 'house and home' denoting a person's (that is, a man's) dwelling place dates back to the beginnings of the language and is used in many contexts.
 It appears in The Anglo-Saxon Chronicle, 1129.

 See other - phrases and sayings from Shakespeare.